 In the beginning God created the heavens and the earth.

 a.
 God created: This summary statement will be detailed in the following verses, but the Bible simply and straightforwardly declares the world did not create itself or come about by chance.
 It was created by God who, by definition, is eternal and has always been.

 i.
 “It is no accident that God is the subject of the first sentence of the Bible, for this word dominates the whole chapter and catches the eye at every point of the page: it is used some thirty-five times in as many verses of the story.”
 (Kidner)

 ii.
-Leupold quoting Luther on Elohim: “But we have clear testimony that Moses aimed to indicate the Trinity or the three persons in the one divine nature.”
+Luther on Elohim: “But we have clear testimony that Moses aimed to indicate the Trinity or the three persons in the one divine nature” (cited in Leupold).

 c.
 God created the heavens: The simple fact of God’s creation is even more amazing when we consider the greatness of God’s universe.